chrishantha/sample-java-programs/latencies/README.md

 This program has two threads: Even and Odd to print Even and Odd numbers.

-Run the program without any arguments and also make a profiling recording.
+Run the program and also make a profiling recording.

-For example:
+### How to run
-`java -jar -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=30s,name=Latencies,filename=latencies.jfr -XX:FlightRecorderOptions=loglevel=info target/latencies.jar`
+`java -Xms64m -Xmx64m -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=30s,name=Latencies,filename=latencies.jfr -XX:FlightRecorderOptions=loglevel=info -jar target/latencies.jar`

+### Analyzing Java Flight Recording

 In Threads -> Latencies tab, you should see that the program has many blocked events.